Associate Professor of Literature; Director, American and Indigenous Studies

 Primary Academic Program: Literature

-Academic Program Affiliation(s): Africana Studies, Architecture, Environmental and Urban Studies, Experimental Humanities
+Academic Program Affiliation(s): Africana Studies, Architecture, Environmental Studies, Experimental Humanities

 BA, Williams College; MA, New York University; PhD, Harvard University.
 At Bard since 2015.